open/close all folders

 "All I said to Potema was I thought she looked a little portly in that gown.
 How was I supposed to know?"

 - What's Serana's reaction to seeing Auriel's Bow?
-The super-powerful legendary bow that both the Dawnguard and the vampires have been searching for and the thing that you've spent almost the entire questline searching for?
+The super-powerful legendary bow that both the Dawnguard and the vampires have been seeking, and the thing that you've spent almost the entire questline trying to acquire?

-Serana: It's not as sparkly as I imagined...
+Serana: It's not as shiny as I imagined...

 - With Hearthfire, you can adopt children from the Honorhall Orphanage, though only after you've killed Grelod the Kind.
 When Constance asks you for your occupation, you can list any number of "jobs" - i.e. Thief, Mercenary, Assassin, Dragonborn.
 In the last case she'll initially think you're taking the piss, but then quickly realize you're serious.